Review of the Album "Reborn" by Japanese Melodic Death Metal Band Veiled in Scarlet

 A Little Bit About the Band Veiled in Scarlet and Band Members for the Album Reborn

 Veiled in Scarlet is a band that really impressed me with their 2012 album Idealism which at the time seemed so brilliant that this Japanese band could do no wrong.
-"Reborn" is this band’s second full length album having been released in 2016.
-This band based out of Kobe, Japan was formed in 2010 and we are in the middle of 2019 so they have been active for almost 10 years.
+Reborn is this band’s second full length album having been released in 2016.
+This band based out of Kobe, Japan was formed in 2010 and we are in the middle of 2023 so they have been active for more than 13 years.

 - Miku: lead vocals